KingsleyLeung03/kingsley-ai-portfolio/src/ai/flows/contexts/resume.md

 ## Awards & Certifications

+### App Integration Workshop - Level 2
+**IBM**
+Developed a deeper understanding of App Integration concepts by completing a hands-on lab focused on practical use cases.

 ### Cloudflare TechLabs Certificate of Attendance
 **Cloudflare**
 Participated in "Diary of a Cyber Breach Investigator" workshop, gaining insight into real-world incident response, threat modelling, and breach mitigation strategies